gvwilson/thirdbit/src/fiction/bear/index.md

 Sergeant Gyalpa nodded.
 "Yes, honored.
 They said a farm was completely destroyed.
-The woman who survived said her son-in-law came along into Apple Bridge today to report some suspicious men.
+The woman who survived said her son-in-law came along into Ghorahj today to report some suspicious men.
 He left going on about an hour ago.
 I sent along out some riders, but he's not on the road."